Well Handpump Repair and Workshop Program – Uganda

 The 14 boreholes will be repaired over the weeks to follow.
-This will not only use a sustainable method to provide 3,500 people clean water, but also greatly improve the quality of training with more community and field work.
+This will not only use a sustainable method to provide 3,500 people with clean water but also greatly improve the quality of training with more community and fieldwork.
 The boreholes have already been assessed to complete this work, lasting about 2 weeks.
 The well locations are at the community level, with an average of 50 households using each well.

 Routine follow-ups are done to keep community relations and ensure the well is maintained (92% previous results).

-More than 3,600 people will have a new working well, and dozens of workers and volunteers will have training to fix and repair these boreholes and their handpumps.
+More than 3,600 people will have new working well, and dozens of workers and volunteers will have the training to fix and repair these boreholes and their handpumps.

 Monitoring and Maintenance